 Apply and Pay Your Application Fee

-To apply for admission at Oregon Tech, use the online application for faster results and send supporting documents to: Oregon Tech Admissions
+To apply for admission at Oregon Tech, use the Online Application and send supporting documents to: Oregon Tech Admissions

 3201 Campus Dr.